sykesda/201702-cosc420-bjc/README.md

 # Bantam_Java_Compiler

-A start on the compiler for Bantam Java.
+An ANTLR grammar file for Bantam Java.

-The source for the calculator interpreter is still included, but should be deleted or replaced.
+This version includes a library for [ANTLR symtab](https://github.com/antlr/symtab).